Rankings vs Reality: The Rise of Asia.

 STRUCTURAL ARTIFACTS:

-National research ecosystems are structured diversely; for instance, while the US and UK rely heavily on universities, countries like Germany and China utilize powerful national academies such as the Max Planck Institutes or the Chinese Academy of Sciences.
-While a robust national enterprise does not always translate immediately to university ranking gains, universities remain the central nodes of these ecosystems.
-Even for research based at a government lab or a corporation, universities will be partners and co-authors on the research outputs.
+While a robust national research enterprise does not necessarily translate immediately to university ranking gains, universities remain the central nodes of these ecosystems.
+Even when research is conducted at a government lab or a corporation, universities will be important contributors in developing research talent and in conducting collaborative research.

-The OECD data used in this analysis is rich and enables unpacking (with limitations) of some of the structural artifacts.
-Similarly bibliometrics (the analysis of publications and citations) used well established techniques to better understand trends and biases.
-This analysis takes an intentional look at the broad landscape to better national understand trajectories rather than a detailed view.
+Additionally, different countries will have different research objectives, some countries will be focused on physical and applied sciences so support the economic development of manufacturing, others will be strong in the life sciences, social sciences or the humanities.
+For each of these broad fields the characteristics of research funding, publications and citations will be quite different and should be taken into account when doing a more robust analysis.
+The OECD data used in this analysis is rich and enables unpacking (with limitations) of some of the structural artifacts discussed here.
+Similarly bibliometrics (the analysis of publications and citations) uses well established techniques to better understand trends and biases.
+This analysis intentionally looks at the broad landscape to better understand national trajectories rather than a detailed view.
 If you are interested in finding out more please get in touch.

 TRENDS: